Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Umang Shah

-Just to continue on the last point, so what would be the optimal mix that we will be very happy with currently 5:30, where do we think.
-What mix is the optimal mix for us?
+Perfect.
+Just to continue on the last point.
+So what would be the optimal mix that we will be very happy with?
+Currently, 65%, 30%.
+Where do we think in two years, three years down the line [Technical Issues] come back on ceiling fans versus lighting, what mix is the optimal mix for us?

 Ravindra Singh Negi

-Sorry, I couldn’t get it, but I’m assuming you are asking what could be a B2C and a B2B mix in lighting that should be an optimal in.
+Umang, sorry, I couldn’t get it, but I’m assuming you are asking what could be a B2C and a B2B mix in lighting, that would be an optimal mix.

 Umang Shah

-Our overall revenue where we will be very happy that 5050 fans and other products.
+In our overall revenue, where we will be very happy that 50%-50% fans and other products.

 Ravindra Singh Negi

-So for us, you know, the mix is obviously end product and a byproduct for us.
-The key thing is to see growth in my existing strong core categories much better than the industry, much better than the peers and for my newer categories a higher double digit growth that we would want.
-So we want to see ideally both the mix is a fallout and an end result of that.
-Our key purpose is to have a secular growth across all categories, driving all categories, being seen as a consumer centric premium brand across all SKUs that we do and across all categories that we do for the consumer mix is a resultant.
+So, for us, the mix is obviously any product in a byproduct.
+For us, the key thing is to see growth in my existing strong core categories, much better than the industry, much better than the peers.
+And from a newer categories are higher double-digit growth that we would want.
+So, we’d want to see ideally both the mix is a fallout and end result of that.
+Our key purpose is to have a secular growth across all categories, driving all categories being seen as a consumer-centric premium brand across all the SKUs that we do across all categories that we do for the consumer.
+Mix is a resultant.

 Umang Shah

-Okay, got it.
-Very clear, Very clear, sir.
+Okay.
+Got it.
+Very clear.
+Very clear, sir.
 Great.
 Thank you so much.
+Thank you.

 Ravindra Singh Negi